suvapal/Restaurant_booking_system/README.md

 /posts/new => API to add restaurant details

-guests/new => API to add guest details & edit or delete guest details
+guests/new => API to add, edit and delete guest details